 The most effective ways that dogs cool down and regulate their temperature is through panting and sweating.
 These things help your four-legged friend maintain a normal body temperature for dogs.

-The act of panting works by circulating cool air into their body, lowering their temperature, and moving oxygen through the bloodstream of the hot dog.
+The act of panting works by circulating cool air into their body to lower temperature and move oxygen through the bloodstream of your overheating dog.

-Similarly to us, dogs sweat through their paw pads.
-As sweat is produced in the paw pads, it begins to evaporate, removing heat from your dog's body and lowering their overall body temperature.
+Another way that dogs sweat is through their paw pads.
+As sweat is produced in the paw pads, it begins to evaporate, drawing out heat from your dog's body and lowering their overall body temperature.

 The more time your dog spends outside in the blistering heat, the more likely he is to overheat.
 Overheating raises their internal body temperature, and if they cannot lower their temperature through panting or sweating, serious conditions, like heat stroke, can occur.